torvalds/linux/Documentation/locking/hwspinlock.rst

-A generic hwspinlock framework allows platform-independent drivers to use the hwspinlock device in order to access data structures that are shared between remote processors, that otherwise have no alternative mechanism to accomplish synchronization and mutual exclusion operations.
+A generic hwspinlock framework allows platform-independent drivers to use the hwspinlock device in order to access data structures that are shared between remote processors, that otherwise have anal alternative mechanism to accomplish synchronization and mutual exclusion operations.

 This is necessary, for example, for Inter-processor communications: